 Cook for 3 min.

 Pour vegetables and water into a bowl (the water will finish cooking the carrots while) and set aside it while making a roux.

 Melt the butter in the same pan as the vegetables were cooked in.

 Add the water from the vegetables into the flour mixture a little at a time while whisking until it becomes a creamy, smooth sauce.

 Add the milk and heat the sauce, stirring until thickened.

 Add the vegetables and stir everything together.

-Serve the rissoles together with the stew and chopped parsley or wild garlic on top.
+Serve the rissoles together with the stew and chopped parsley or thyme on top.